Glossary

 Transformer

-A transformer is an electronic device that is capable of transferring energy from one circuit (known as a primary circuit) to another (known as a secondary circuit) with no physical connection existing between the two circuits.
+A transformer is an electronic device that is capable of transferring energy from one circuit (known as a primary circuit) to another (known as a secondary circuit) with no physical connection between the two circuits.
 It can increase the voltage, decrease the voltage, or keep the voltage constant between primary and secondary devices.

 Translucent